wvdon/wvdon.github.io/_pages/about.md

   - /about.html
 ---

-Hi,this is Weidong Wu.
+Hi, this is Weidong Wu.
 My primary research interests revolve around single cell  and Deep Learning for Life Science.

+## Areas of Focusing

+- scRNA-seq
+- scATAC-seq
+- Deep learning